Khushi24359/Al-Based-Rockfall-Prediction-and-Alert-System-for-Open-Pit-Mines/README.md

 # dattayoddhas
 Datayoddhas website for SIH 2025

-made using HTML, CSS and Javascript only.
+Frontend made using HTML, CSS and Javascript only.
+Backend made using Python , Flask API .